HaDung2002/Dublin2021/README.md

 # Dublin2021
 A Dataset for Traffic Prediction

 Traffic flow data are collected from the website Transport Infrastructure Ireland Traffic Data (https://trafficdata.tii.ie/).
 Dataset contains traffic volume extracted from 33 traffic counters located in the center of Dublin, Ireland.
 The time period used is from 1/1/2021 to 31/12/2021 and the time interval is 5 minutes.
-This dataset can be applied in trafffic prediction problem, especially using GNN-based approaches.
+This dataset can be applied to traffic prediction problems, especially using GNN-based approaches.

 ## Data structure
 Dublin2021 contains multiple data files related to spatial and temporal features of traffic flow